MileHacker Logo

 Power & Connectivity

 Australia uses a Type I plug (three flat pins).
 The standard voltage is 230V with a frequency of 50Hz.
-A Universal travel adapter is needed if your devices use different voltage or plug types.
+A Universal travel adapter is needed if your electronics use different voltage or plug types.
 Telstra is the only mobile network provider; coverage is mainly West and Home Island.

 Essential Tech Needs